R E S U M E

 B.S.
 Physics

 Currently a physics major, I am developing a strong discipline in mathematical application and analysis, as well as computational physics.
-My interests fall within topics such as quantum theory/mechanics, particle physics, and proof-based mathematics, to better understand the growing nuclear industry.
-I also hope to build a foundation in engineering to transfer abstract physical concepts into a more concrete form.
+My interests fall within topics such as quantum theory/mechanics, particle physics, and mass-energy conversion.
+I also hope to build a foundation in engineering to transfer abstract physical concepts into a more concrete form to utilize during my pursuit to understand the complexities of nuclear physics.

 2023-2024